 Michigan State head coach Mark Dantonio says he won't take questions on the dustup before Saturday's MSU-UM game.
-Dale G. Young, The Detroit News
+The Detroit News

 East Lansing — The back-and-forth over what happened before the Michigan-Michigan State game last Saturday is over, at least as far as Mark Dantonio is concerned.